shield02/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 + 6-cap_string.c - Script that capitalize words
 + 7-leet.c - Script that encodes a string to 1337
 + 100-rot13.c - Script that encodes a string using rot13
++ 101-print_number.c - Script that print numbers as characters